zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

               .. type:: string

-            - Only available if the payment is failed – The (translated) reason why the payment did not succeed.
+            - The reason why the payment did not succeed.
+Only available when there's a reason known.

 Bank transfer
 """""""""""""